teiid/teiid-wildfly-quickstarts/socialMedia-as-a-datasource/README.md

 ## Twitter as a Data Source

-In this section, we will demonstrate how to use Teiid WS Translator query all tweets that you have post years ago.
-Using the following 5 steps to execute query:
+In this section, we will demonstrate how to use Teiid WS Translator query all tweets you have posted over the years.
+Using the following 5 steps to execute a query:

 1) Create a Twitter Apps